-If you have been battling with your insurance company to obtain fair compensation for damage to your home after a fire, severe storm or other covered peril, you may feel like the situation is so frustrating that you are ready to give up.
-Fortunately, insurance companies are subject to an extensive matrix of laws and regulations that an experienced Miami insurance lawyer can effectively use to compel insurance companies to honor their contractual and statutory obligations.
-Because policyholders with knowledge of Florida insurance laws have an advantage in insurance disputes, we have provided a summary of a few key provision.
+If you have been battling with your insurance company to obtain fair compensation for damage to your home after a fire, storm, or other covered peril, you may feel like the situation is so frustrating that you are ready to give up.
+Insurance companies, however, are subject to an extensive matrix of laws and regulations that can effectively be used to compel insurance companies to honor their contractual and statutory obligations.
+Some of these key provisions are:

 Notification of Basis for Cancellation, Denial and Nonrenewal (Fla.
 Stat.
 627.4091)

 When an insurance company takes an adverse action like denying a claim, refusing to renew coverage or cancelling a policy, the insurance company must provide written notice of the justification for the adverse action.